 * How can one “be pleasing” to the Lord if one ceases to exist at the point that one is “absent” from the body?
 How can death be considered “gain”?

 - PHILIPPIANS 1:21-23: “For to me, to live is Christ, and to die is gain.
 But if I am to live on in the flesh, this will mean fruitful labor for me; and I do not know which to choose.
 But I am hard-pressed from both directions, having the desire to depart and be with Christ, for that is very much better; yet to remain on in the flesh is more necessary for your sake.”

-- 2 CORINTHIANS 5:6-9: “Therefore, being always of good courage, and knowing that while we are at home in the body we are absent from the Lord–for we walk by faith, not by sight–we are of good courage, I say, and prefer rather to be absent from the body and to be at home with the Lord.
-Therefore also we have as our ambition, whether at home or absent, to be pleasing to Him.”
+- 2 CORINTHIANS 5:6-9: “Therefore, being always of good courage, and knowing that while we are at home in the body we are absent from the Lord — for we walk by faith, not by sight — we are of good courage, I say, and prefer rather to be absent from the body and to be at home with the Lord.
+Therefore we also have as our ambition, whether at home or absent, to be pleasing to Him.”

 * How can non-existent people be “blessed” and have deeds that “follow with them”?
 How can death not “separate us” from God, if we cease to exist at death?

-- ROMANS 8:38-39: “For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.”
+- ROMANS 8:38-39: “For I am convinced that neither death, nor life, nor angels, nor principalities, nor things present, nor things to come, nor powers, nor height, nor depth, nor any other created thing, will be able to separate us from the love of God, which is in Christ Jesus our Lord.”

 * If godly people cease to exist at death, why is their death “precious” to Jehovah God?

 - PSALM 116:15: “Precious in the sight of the LORD is the death of His godly ones.”